George Barron Goodman

 Why would he be baptised so late in life?
 George’s adult baptism seems connected to his son’s death a fortnight later.
 George Reginald Goodman, 29 Baker Street, Marylebone, died aged 4 and was buried in All Souls' cemetery on 11 December 1861.
 Ministering to the son may have been the path to baptising the father.

-We are now privy to George’s family.
+We are now privy to George’s wider family.
 George Barry Goodman had at least two children, one of them being George Reginald with Ellen Sophia Webster before marrying her in 1879.
 First child Ellen was born in 1854.
-Their growing family are recorded in censuses.
+Their growing family are recorded in the censuses.
 George’s various occupations are also of interest.
 He was a repeat inventor, an auctioneer, a refreshment-house keeper, and a gymnasium and skating hall proprietor!
 Goodman was an entrepreneur.
 He also suffered bankruptcy and for a while the last I found of him was the closing of his bankruptcy case on 4 July 1883.

 Revisiting George Goodman and Sarah Polack in Australia

 We can now revisit George Goodman in Australia in the light of our new knowledge of him.

 There has always been an assumption that George Goodman and Sarah Polack met and began a romance on the 1842 Eden voyage.
 But they may well have met three years earlier.